-- b) Tricks.
+- a) Slalom.
+Boat video and end-course video or BPMS data (last 2 passes), will be as per the rule requirements.
+The event judges will examine the video for compliance to the Rules.
+The videos will be sent with the record forms to the chairman of the World Waterski Council. - The video/BPMS data will be examined to verify that the path is in accordance with rule 8.15. - b) Tricks.
 Boat video will be per the rule's requirements.
 The video will be viewed in regular speed by the Event Judges for record verification.
 Although the record verification cannot change the score recorded in the competition, the score may be changed for the record submission.
 The video will be sent with the record forms and the "Pink Sheets" to the chairman of the World Waterski Council. - c) Jump. a video jump measurement system is required.
 These are the allowed Jump measurement systems:

-System Description Carson Photogrammetric based system requiring one camera and grid buoys developed by Corson Bob Corson (USA) Olaf Boettcher Two camera trigonometric system developed by Olaf Boettcher (GER) Japan Three camera trigonometric system developed in Japan Felix Loreto Two camera trigonometric system developed by Felix Loreto (PER) SplachEvo Photogrammetric based system requiring one camera and grid buoys developed by SplashEye Donal Connolly (IRL) V/TR / Photogrammetric based system requiring one camera and grid buoys developed VTM by Chip Sand (USA).
+System Description Carson Photogrammetric based system requiring one camera and grid buoys developed by Corson Bob Corson (USA) Olaf Boettcher Two camera trigonometric system developed by Olaf Boettcher (GER) Japan Three camera trigonometric system developed in Japan Felix Loreto Two camera trigonometric system developed by Felix Loreto (PER) CalachEva Photogrammetric based system requiring one camera and grid buoys developed by SplashEye Donal Connolly (IRL) \/TD 4 Photogrammetric based system requiring one camera and grid buoys developed by VTM Chip Shand (USA).